|

 scenics, giant tortoises, birds, lizards and geckoes, Coco-de-Mer palm

 tree, Vallee de Mai World Heritage Site.
+Solomon

 South Africa Dyer

-River and Snake River systems, Puget Sound, Strait of Juan de Fuca, San
+Peninsula, Strait of Juan de Fuca, San

 Juan Islands, Outer Coast.
 Marine mammals (killer whales, harbor seals,